BonnW/dndAssist/README.md

 /dasClass >Class< - returns requested class information /dasMonster >Monster< returns requested monster information /dasSpell >Spell< - returns requested spell information

+# Issues/Stretch fixes
+I would like to add images to the embed on requests but currently not sure if there is a library of monster images available vs looking for alternative solutions.